-Hekker says Pinterest also lets her clients share ideas and make real decisions.
-Clients might choose tile, fixture or faucet options by creating a board just for those types of details, then Hekker works with them to narrow down the options based on the look they’re going for.
-Alternatively, Hekker might create a board to start with, and let the client narrow down their choices to get a better idea of the design direction.
+Hekker says Pinterest also lets her clients share ideas to make real decisions.
+Clients might choose tile, fixture, or faucet options by creating a board just for those types of details, then Hekker works with them to narrow down the options based on the look they’re going for.
+Alternatively, Hekker might create a board to start with and let the client narrow down their choices to get a better idea of the design direction.
 “It’s also a great tool for documenting everything.
 You can show friends your ideas from the app and not have to scroll through pages and pages,” says Hekker.

-This physical world
+The physical world

 Despite the wealth of digital tools available, sometimes you need to step away from the screen.
-Hekker frequently visits clients’ homes to get an idea for their style.
+Whether intentional or not, the rooms in your home definitely have a style of their own and should be your first stop for inspiration.
+As such, Hekker frequently visits clients’ homes to get an idea of their style.

-Whether intentional or not, the rooms in your home definitely have a style of their own.
-Back to grandmother’s dresser we mentioned earlier: Many homeowners have an item of furniture in their homes that they’ve designed around.
+Many homeowners have an item of furniture in their homes that they’ve designed around.
 Many times that furniture wasn’t picked out by a homeowner; it was given to them.
 With this in mind, it might be time to rethink how those pieces affect the overall design of the home.

-Coupled with your digital or magazine collection of likes and dislikes, your well-built wish list will help you define your style and make important decisions on what materials and accessories to buy — whether you decide to keep or let go of grandma’s antique dresser.
+Coupled with your digital collection of likes and dislikes, your well-built wish list will help you define your style and make important decisions on what materials and accessories to buy — whether you decide to keep or let go of grandma’s antique dresser.